 ·Set personal goals

-LEADR students are required to meet the minimum standards of our participation policy (see the pyramid model in the link below), which builds on each year and ensures that the path toward graduation is fully supported.
+LEADR students are required to meet the minimum standards of our participation model, which builds on each year and ensures that the path toward graduation is fully supported.

 For more information on LEADR or the Student Center, please contact: